bbtools-ps/crypto/README.md

 ## Emoji cipher

-To generate a new dictionary go to **emoji-dict** folder and run the "generateDictionary" file using Node.
+To generate a new dictionary:

+`npm run generate`

 ## Live demo